evanj/datastore-performance/README.md

 # Datastore serialization performance test

 Google App Engine's Python original datastore library called "db" has very slow deserialization for models that have many properties.
 This project benchmarks this library, and compares it to ndb and our own hacked up minimal version.
+For details [see my blog post](http://www.evanjones.ca/app-engine-db-serialization.html).

 ## Setup